 Window Condensation: Understanding What It Means

-Numerous factors go into whether you might notice condensation on your windows.
+Numerous factors go into whether you might see condensation on your windows.
 You might even discover that a window in one part of your room has roomside condensation while a different one doesn’t.
 Air circulation, varying room temperatures, air register location, and the type and size of the window can all impact the presence of roomside condensation.
 Other influnences such as glass type, window coverings and screens and proximity to a water source can all play a role in what levels of humidity can be noticed around a window.

 Why do I at times see condensation on opposite sides of the window?

-Can Roomside Condensation Hurt My Windows?
+Can Roomside Condensation Damage My Windows?